elogind/elogind/README.md

 All of the blame should go to Andy Wingo, who extracted elogind from systemd.
 All complaints should go to Sven Eden, who is maintaining elogind.
+But you could also [Buy Him A Coffee](https://www.buymeacoffee.com/EdenWorX) instead if you like elogind and want to say thanks.

 Build Status
 ------------